 Given the increasing reliance on LLM-as-a-Judge platforms for LLM evaluation, such as AlpacaEval \cite{alpacaEval}, Chatbot Arena \cite{judgeFirst}, and MT-Bench \cite{judgeFirst}, ensuring their robustness has become a pressing research priority.
-However, existing assessment methods for these systems are fragmented, lacking a unified, systematic, and automated framework for comprehensive evaluations.
-Furthermore, the optimal prompt configuration and model selection for different tasks and evaluation protocols are underexplored, with limited guidance on best practices.
-Finally, while real-world LLM-as-a-Judge applications have recently demonstrated promising effectiveness in content evaluation, their robustness in adversarial settings remains unverified.
+However, existing assessment methods for these systems are fragmented, lacking a unified, systematic, and automated framework for comprehensive evaluation.
+Furthermore, the optimal prompt configuration and model selection for different tasks and evaluation protocols are insufficiently explored, with limited guidance on best practices.
+Finally, while real-world LLM-as-a-Judge applications have recently demonstrated promising effectiveness in content evaluation, their robustness in adversarial settings remains largely unverified.

-\textbf{Our Work.} To address these challenges, we introduce \sys, a fully automated and scalable framework to evaluate the robustness of LLM-as-a-Judge systems.
-Our framework systematically assesses these systems by exploring three core research questions:
+\textbf{Our Work.} To address these challenges, we introduce \sys, a fully automated and modularly extensible framework designed to evaluate the robustness of LLM-as-a-Judge systems systematically.
+Our framework assesses these systems by exploring three core research questions: